 Paya, who worked as a sommelier at El Bulli for nearly five years and was mentored by El Bulli owner Juli Soler before joining José Andrés in 2008, says he loves the idea of creating new beverage concepts and pairings with Andres.
-His approach to wine and food was cultivated by his family, who in the true Spanish style, raised him to pay particular attention to each subtle nuance to the dining experience.
+His approach to wine and food was cultivated by his family, who in the true Spanish style, raised him to pay particular attention to each subtle nuance of the dining experience.

 “I remember my parents speaking about the chefs, the wine, the grapes, a particular dish,” recalls the 36-year-old.
 “With that I think I realized that even something like a drink can introduce an experience.”

 Born out of his background, attention to detail and passion for exuberant flavor, comes Paya’s favorite cocktail: the pisco sour.
 A popular choice at Bazaar, it’s a drink that captured the attention of the well-heeled in Los Angeles and is a cocktail that emphasizes the herbaceous notes of the Peruvian wine grape spirit with the addition of frothy egg whites and citrus.

 Paya calls it “sweet and tart, absolutely remarkable and perfect for any time of day.”
 And if there’s one thing Paya prides himself on, it’s the knowledge of how a perfect technique and prime ingredients can produce something special.
 After all, that’s the Spanish way.

 2 ounces Pisco 100